Skip to main content

 Retatrutide

-What it does: A triple agonist targeting GLP-1, GIP, and glucagon receptors simultaneously.
-By hitting three metabolic pathways at once, it may produce the strongest weight-loss results of any peptide studied to date.
+What it does: A triple agonist targeting GLP-1, GIP, and glucagon receptors at the same time.
+Hitting three metabolic pathways at once may produce the strongest weight-loss results of any peptide studied to date.

-Best for: People seeking the most aggressive weight-loss outcomes, researchers tracking next-generation metabolic peptides.
+Best for: People seeking the most aggressive weight-loss outcomes and researchers tracking next-generation metabolic peptides.

 Typical dose range: Phase 2 trial used escalation from 1 mg to 8–12 mg weekly over 24 weeks.